Mark Lockheart

-Mark Lockheart (born 31 March 1961) is a British jazz tenor saxophonist who was a member of the Loose Tubes big band during the 1980s.
+Mark Lockheart (born 31 March 1961) is a British jazz composer and saxophonist who was a member of the Loose Tubes big band during the 1980s.

 Career

-After the demise of Loose Tubes, Lockheart formed jazz/folk quartet Perfect Houseplants with Huw Warren, Dudley Phillips, and Martin France.
-The band released five albums, including two with The Orlando Consort.
-At this time Lockheart The Scratch Band, performing his compositions.
-The group recorded two albums, including Imaginary Dances.
-In 2005 Lockheart put together his "Big Idea" to record the album Moving Air.
+Lockheart was a prominent figure in the 1980s UK big band scene performing as a member of both Loose Tubes and Django Bates' Delightful Precipice.
+He went on to form jazz/folk quartet Perfect Houseplants with Huw Warren, Dudley Phillips, and Martin France.
+The band released five albums, collaborating on two with The Orlando Consort.
+Later, Lockheart formed an 11-piece Scratch Band to perform his original compositions and they recorded two albums including "Through Rose-Coloured Glasses" in 1998.
+In 2005 Lockheart put together his Big Idea ensemble and recorded the album "Moving Air".

 In 2003, Lockheart joined the British jazz quintet Polar Bear.
-The group have recorded six albums, including Held on the Tips of Fingers, which was nominated for the Mercury Award and was selected one of the 100 Jazz Albums That Shook the World by Jazzwise magazine.
+The group have recorded six albums, including Held on the Tips of Fingers, which was nominated for the Mercury Award and was selected one of the 100 Jazz Albums That Shook the World (2006 edition) by Jazzwise magazine.

-A project of more of Lockheart's compositions was released in 2009 with the In Deep Quintet featuring Liam Noble and Jasper Hoiby.
-The next year, Lockheart was awarded Jazz Musician of the Year award at the All Party Parliamentary Jazz Awards.
+A further project of Lockheart compositions was released in 2009 with the In Deep quintet featuring Liam Noble and Jasper Høiby.
+The next year, Lockheart was awarded Jazz Musician of the Year award at the All Party Parliamentary Jazz Awards 2010.
 His compositions have been recorded with the NDR Big Band.

-Ellington in Anticipation was released to critical acclaim in 2013.
+"Ellington in Anticipation" was released to critical acclaim in 2013.
 As a septet featuring Sebastian Rochford, Tom Herbert, Liam Noble, Margrit Hasler, James Allsopp, and Finn Peters, Lockheart completed a UK wide tour supported by the Arts Council of England.

 In July 2014 Lockheart formed the trio Malija with pianist Liam Noble and bassist Jasper Hoiby as a result of a request from the Rochester Jazz Festival in New York.
-"Malija" released its debut album entitled The Day I Had Everything on the Edition record label in 2015.
+Malija released its debut album entitled "The Day I Had Everything" on the Edition label in 2015, followed by "Instinct" in 2017.

-Most recently Lockheart has completed a major jazz/orchestral work titled Days On Earth for jazz sextet and 30-piece orchestra, released on Edition Records in January 2019.
+Lockheart completed a major jazz/orchestral work titled Days on Earth for jazz sextet and 30-piece orchestra, released on Edition in January 2019.
+These were followed by the electronic quartet album "Dreamers" in 2022 and 13-piece jazz/rock fusion recording "Smiling" in 2024.

 Lockheart has also played in sessions with Radiohead, Prefab Sprout, and Stereolab.

-Lockheart teaches at Trinity Laban Conservatoire of Music and Dance, Guildhall School of Music and Drama, Royal Academy of Music in London where he mentored notable British jazz musicians including Nubya Garcia, Laura Jurd, Elliot Galvin, Corrie Dick, Joe Armon-Jones and Femi Koleoso.
+Lockheart teaches at Guildhall School of Music and Drama and Royal Academy of Music in London.
+He previously taught on the jazz staff at Trinity Laban Conservatoire of Music and Dance where notable British jazz musicians including Nubya Garcia, Laura Jurd, Elliot Galvin, Corrie Dick, Joe Armon-Jones and Femi Koleoso have studied.